 The second day of transfer instead of day three after fertilization has no difference in the live birth rate.

-There are significantly higher odds of premature birth (odds ratio 1.3) and congenital anomalies (odds ratio 1.3) between births that have embryos cultured up to the blastocyst stage compared to the excision stage.
+There are significantly higher odds of premature birth (odds ratio 1.3) and congenital anomalies (odds ratio 1.3) between births with embryos cultured up to the blastocyst stage than in the excision stage.

 Laboratories have developed classification methods to judge the quality of embryos and oocytes.
-In order to optimize pregnancy rates, there is significant evidence that a morphological scoring system is the best strategy for embryo selection.
+There is significant evidence that a morphological scoring system is the best strategy for embryo selection to optimize pregnancy rates.

-Since 2009, when the first time-lapse microscopy system for in vitro fertilization for clinical use was approved, morphokinetic scoring systems have been shown to further improve pregnancy rates.
+Since 2009, when the first time-lapse microscopy system for in vitro fertilization for clinical use was approved, morphogenetic scoring systems have improved pregnancy rates further.

-However, when comparing all the different types of embryonic imaging devices with time lapse, with or without morphokinetic scoring systems, against conventional embryonic evaluation for in vitro fertilization.
+However, comparing all the different types of embryonic imaging devices with time-lapse, with or without morphogenetic scoring systems, against conventional embryonic evaluation for in vitro fertilization.

-There is not enough evidence of a difference in live birth, pregnancy, fetal death or miscarriage to choose between them.
+There is not enough evidence of a difference in a live birth, pregnancy, fetal death, or miscarriage to choose between them.

-The number that will be transferred depends on the available number, the age of the woman and other health and diagnostic factors.
-In countries such as Canada, the United Kingdom, Australia and New Zealand, a maximum of two embryos are transferred, except in unusual circumstances.
+The number that will be transferred depends on the available number, the woman’s age, and other health and diagnostic factors.
+In countries such as Canada, the United Kingdom, Australia, and New Zealand, a maximum of two embryos are transferred, except in unusual circumstances.

-There is no legal limit on the number of embryos that can be transferred, although medical associations have provided practice guidelines.
+Although medical associations have provided practice guidelines, there is no legal limit on the number of embryos that can be transferred.

-Most clinics and regulatory bodies in countries try to minimize the risk of multiple pregnancy, since it is not uncommon for multiple embryos to be implanted if multiple embryos are transferred.
+Most clinics and regulatory bodies in countries try to minimize the risk of multiple pregnancies since it is not uncommon for various embryos to be implanted if numerous sources are transferred.

 The embryos are transferred to the patient’s uterus through a thin plastic catheter that passes through the vagina and cervix.
-Several embryos can be passed to the uterus to improve the chances of implantation and pregnancy.
+Several sources can be given to the uterus to improve the chances of implantation and pregnancy.

-To increase the success rate of implantation and early embryogenesis, complementing and / or supporting the function of the corpus luteum.
+To increase the success rate of implantation and early embryogenesis, complementing and supporting the function of the corpus luteum.

-A Cochrane review found that human chorionic gonadotropin or progesterone administered during the luteal phase may be associated with higher rates of live births or ongoing pregnancies, but that the evidence is inconclusive.
+A Cochrane review found that human chorionic gonadotropin or progesterone administered during the luteal phase may be associated with higher live births or ongoing pregnancies, but the evidence is inconclusive.

-Co-treatment with gonadotropin-releasing hormone agonists appears to improve outcomes, through a live birth rate.
+Co-treatment with gonadotropin-releasing hormone agonists improves outcomes through a live birth rate.
 Absolute risk reduction of + 16% (95% confidence interval +10 to + 22%).